 If you die intestate (without a will) your estate will be distributed according to the legislation in your state or territory.
 That means it’s up to the relevant authorities to decide what happens to your assets and any dependent minors.
 Even worse, it can take a long time for your estate to be finalised, creating extra stress for your family at an already difficult time.
 With an estate plan in place, you can rest easy knowing your affairs will be taken care of in accordance with your wishes.

 With just a few simple steps, you can get your finances on track for an enjoyable summer and a happy new year.

 If you’d like to spend your holidays sipping drinks poolside without any money worries, a financial plan can get your there.
 Speak to a Certified Financial Planner® (CFP® professional) about the right strategy for you.
-You can search for a CFP® using our Match My Planner tool or check the Find a Planner directory for one near you.
+You can search for a CFP® using the Find a Planner directory.

 Subscribe for updates